-Closing the Books with Less Stress (Plus a Free Checklist for You!)
+Closing the Books with Less Stress

 For many organizations, December is the last month of the fiscal year.
 That means wrapping up not only books for December, but for the entire year!
 Even if you are not a December year-end, read on for tips to make closing the books faster and less stressful.